ricksikka1/Hooter-v2/notes.md

 30) Following/Follower logic implemented through Many-to-many relationships (ece356)

 31) More efficient backend lookups with model managers (rather than looping over qs)

+32) Use pagination to convert giant hoot list into chunks of pages
 ------------------------------------------------ REACT TIME -------------------------------------------------------------------

 1) React hooks are special functions that let us "hook into" React features